jorgecarleitao/arrow2/README.md

 This greatly simplifies creating nested structures, as there is no longer any `ArrayData`.

-Accessing individual (nested) values of this array, e.g. for iterations, work as before:
+Accessing individual (nested) values of this array, e.g. for iterations, works as before:

 ```rust
 impl<O: Offset> ListArray<O> {